 President-Elect Joe Biden will inherit an immigration landscape that has changed dramatically in the four years of the Trump Administration.
-Under its “Buy American, Hire American” directive, the Trump Administration changed the way federal immigration laws are interpreted and enforced, leading to increased scrutiny of every conceivable aspect of legal immigration, from obtaining U.S. citizenship to coming the to the United States as a foreign student.
-In this series, we will look closely at how different facets of immigration could be impacted under President-Elect Biden’s Administration.
+Under its “Buy American, Hire American” directive, the Trump Administration changed the way federal immigration laws are interpreted and enforced, leading to increased scrutiny of every conceivable aspect of legal immigration, from obtaining U.S. citizenship to coming to the United States as a foreign student.
+In this series, we will look closely at how different facets of healthcare immigration could be impacted under President-Elect Biden’s Administration.

 Healthcare immigration has been relatively unscathed by President Trump’s “Buy American, Hire American” initiative.
 While petition adjudication for medical professionals has been subject to increased scrutiny and longer timelines, federal visa programs for foreign physicians remain a valuable staffing tool for healthcare providers in medically underserved and rural areas.
 The biggest changes to healthcare immigration under President-Elect Biden will be streamlined green card and naturalization processes and could also include expansion of the Conrad 30 Waiver program.
 Additionally, a focus on addressing labor availability could also see increased opportunities for non-professional medical care.